 There is more to empirical research than just observations.
 In fact, these observations will be useless if the scientist does not turn them into testable questions.
 So, now that you know what empirical research entails, what are the objectives?
 Well, the main reason why you’ll be asked to conduct such research is so you can use the findings drawn from your observations to answer well-defined questions that go with or against a particular hypothesis.

-In the earlier mentioned example, for instance, the hypotheses would be “soft music promotes sleep.”
+In the earlier mentioned example, for instance, the hypothesis would be “soft music promotes sleep.”
 Thus, the aim of carrying out empirical research, in this case, would be to come up with conclusions that either accept or reject the hypotheses.

 Now to achieve this, you can either use quantitative or qualitative methodologies.
 Here is a breakdown of what each of the mentioned entails